nicolavic98/wyguide/DESIGN.md

 Our project was implemented with Python, HTML, Flask, and SQL.
 We wanted our website to be modern and user-friendly, as reflected in design choices.
+We also themed the website to be blue and orange, our school's colors.